mworchel/svbrdf-estimation/README.md

 In the course of this project, the differentiable path tracer Redner [1] was integrated into the deep network-based SVBRDF estimation pipeline by Deschaintre et al. [2][3].

 This repository contains custom PyTorch implementations of the single-view [2] as well as the multi-view method [3].
-The [reference code](https://repo-sam.inria.fr/fungraph/multi_image_materials/supplemental_multi_images/multiImage_code.zip) was merely used as a guidance for the custom implementation and all rights are reserved by the original authors.
+I used the [reference code](https://github.com/valentin-deschaintre/multi-image-deepNet-SVBRDF-acquisition) as a guidance for the custom implementation and all rights are reserved by the original authors.

 ## Getting Started